 More information about Education Tax Credits and eligibility can be found at Form 1098-T Information.

 - When will I receive my Form 1098-T?1098-T statements are made available no later than January 31st each year.

 - How can I access my Form 1098-T online?

-If eligibility requirements are met, you may obtain your 1098-T form online by utilizing
+If eligibility requirements are met, you may obtain your 1098-T form online by utilizing the following steps:

-- Log in to your MyCSUSM account and access your Student Center
+- Log in to your MyCSUSM account and access your Student Center.

 - Click the “View 1098-T” link in the “Finances” section of your Student Center.

-If this is your first year at CSUSM, you will be asked to consent to receiving your
+If this is your first year at CSUSM, you will be asked to consent to receiving your 1098-T online

 Click the link for the year you would like to view and print

 - I misplaced my original Form 1098-T, can I get a replacement?Yes, by contacting Student Financial Services at 760-750-4490.

 - I received a Form 1098-T from CSUSM, do I qualify for an education tax credit?Not necessarily.
 Determination of eligibility is the responsibility of the taxpayer.

 - How can I determine if I am eligible for an educational tax credit?You or your parents may be eligible for the educational tax credits on your tax return.
 For more details, you can read IRS Publication 970.

 - Why didn’t I receive a Form 1098-T?